 For adults and ages 15+, senior sessions involve the development of all areas of judo from basics such as break falls, holds and throws to more advanced techniques including strangles and arm locks.
 With a person-centered approach to development, no matter your age, size or fitness you can learn at your own pace with the support of everyone on the mat.

-Our two coaches have more than 65 years of combined experience with Judo, with the skills and experience of the highest competitors.
+Our coach have more than 29 years of combined experience with Judo coaching, with the skills and experience of the highest competitors.
 AP Training Center is concentrated on giving the best Judo experience by focusing on the base fundamentals of the art of Judo.
 The Moral Code of Judo is also the primary content of our class for adults and kids who will learn in a better environment.

 Judo is a Japanese martial art that aims at strengthening trainees' bodies and minds through its training.
 During the session, a player grips the